 Dianna Cohen - Moving Toward a Plastic-Free World - Pt 106 Jan 2017

 On a recent trip to North America, I decided to drop an email to one of my favourite organisations, The Plastic Pollution Coalition (PPC).
-To my delight there was a quick response and within days their CEO and inspiring co-founder, Dianna Cohen graciously set up a meeting with me on my last day in the US.
-We sat a few kilometres from Hollywood and discussed where we had journeyed and what our plans were in achieving a world without plastic.
+To my delight there was a quick response .
+Within days their CEO and inspiring co-founder, Dianna Cohen graciously set up a meeting with me .
+We met a few kilometres from Hollywood and discussed where we had journeyed and what our plans were in achieving a world without plastic.

-About Dianna - As a UCLA student, Dianna Cohen had a love of the arts, switching from Biology to Visual Art, she began creating her own pieces made of deconstructed paper bags collected at markets using the symbols, language, numbers and text printed on them.
-Eventually this lead to the incorporation of a plastic bag, and the rest is history.
+About Dianna - As a UCLA student, Dianna Cohen had a love of the arts.
+She switched from Biology to Visual Art and began creating her own pieces.
+These were made from deconstructed paper bags collected at markets and featured the symbols, language, numbers and text printed on them.
+Eventually this project led to the incorporation of a plastic bag, and- of course - the rest is history.

 Dianna has since displayed her work in galleries and travelling art shows around the world, spoken at TED, TEDxThessaloniki, produced (with PPC) TEDxGreatPacificGarbagePatch in 2010, spoken at INKTalks (TED In India) and to the UN.
-She has done a multitude of television and online interviews to educate the world on the harming effects of plastic in our food chain.
-In 2009 she co-founded the Plastic Pollution Coalition and, with her team, brought together some 400 plus organisations to fight plastic pollution globally.
+With the aim of contributing to educating the world on the harming effects of plastic in our food chain, she has a multitude of television and online interviews to her credit.
+In 2009 she co-founded the Plastic Pollution Coalition .
+With her team, this has brought together some 400 plus organisations to fight plastic pollution globally.

 Some of Dianna's art. -Shot taken in her studio.
 Titled: "Los Yankees" 2003